MEET THE TEAM

 As sustainability is only achievable by reconnecting with nature rather than separating from it, his pursuit is raising awareness in recognition that everything on our planet and the universe is connected.
 The technology to live in harmony with our environment is available, accessible, and economically viable.
 We just need the motivation and will to apply it.
 Ezra is a private pilot, paddle boarder, yogi and triathlete.
 His other passions include the study of Persian mysticism, the evolution of universal consciousness, and cooking.

 Matsini was the first to begin studying with Tatá from a very early age.
-As one of Tatá's successors and Spiritual Leaders of the the Yawanawá, he is guiding many young Yawanawá people as well as non-native people into the spiritual studies of the Yawanawá with a lot of care and dedication.
-Following a vision he founded a Spiritual Center in Mutum where people can study and learn about the many sacred medicines that are growing there.
+As one of Tatá's successors and Spiritual Leaders of the Yawanawá, he is guiding many young Yawanawá people as well as non-native people into the spiritual studies of the Yawanawá with a lot of care and dedication.
+Following a vision, he founded a Spiritual Center in Mutum where people can study and learn about the many sacred medicines that are growing there.
 He has been walking this path for many decades and carries with him a lot of knowledge.
-He is firmly grounded in the Yawanawá culture, and as well embracing new ways of working.
-He loves music, story telling, and walks with a powerfully focused energy.
+He is firmly grounded in the Yawanawá culture, and also embraces new ways of working.
+He loves music and storytelling and walks with powerfully focused energy.